 FAQ 16: What Are Kasbahs and Ksours?

 A Kasbah is a huge building that is made out of mud and straw.
-These kinds of buildings that can be found across the desert and the Atlas Mountains were mainly inhabited by rich families or powerful people.
+These kinds of buildings that can be found across the desert and the Atlas Mountains were mainly the homes of rich families or powerful people.
 Nowadays, the same structures are used by many hotels in their architecture, which is a wonderful thing that Moroccans do to preserve their cultural heritage.

 Ksour, on the other hand, are large groups of small buildings that are built similar to Kasbahs, which are inhabited by many people, sometimes even hundreds; they’re like villages to a certain extent.